Scrabble variants: Bananagrams

 Bananagrams is a commercial version of the variant Take Two.
-Players draw tiles and assemble arrangements of words without a board.
+Players draw tiles and assemble separate arrangements of words without a board.

 UpWords

 Scrabble Upwords (originally just named UpWords) is played with 100 letter tiles on a special 10×10 board with no premium squares (originally 64 tiles on an 8×8 board).
 It has a Qu tile instead of Q and a different tile distribution than Scrabble.
 Words can be formed as in Scrabble as well as by playing on top of previously formed words.
 When playing over a word, at least one tile from the original word must be incorporated into the new word.
 All tiles, with the exception of the Qu tile in certain circumstances, are worth the same, with additional points scored for higher stacks of letters.
 Stacks can't go higher than five tiles and all words that are completely on the first level receive doubled points.